-A critical distinction to understanding the distinction between the mechanical aspects of a financial report and the subjective or judgmental aspects of a financial report.
+A critical distinction to understanding is the distinction between the mechanical aspects of a financial report and the subjective or judgmental aspects of a financial report.
 A conclusion about the correctness or incorrectness of the mechanical aspects in no way suggests or implies that a computer will ever be able to determine the overall appropriateness of a financial report.
 Such determination involves professional judgment and is subjective in nature.
+While professional accountants are concerned with what quantitative and qualitative disclosures should be provided in order to make a true and fair representation of the financial position and financial condition of an economic entity; they have no control over the mechanics of the report itself.
+The mechanics of a report are governed by the rules of logic alone.
+It is always the case that a determination can be made as to the correctness or incorrectness of a financial report.